2023 Hougang United FC season

-The 2023 season is Hougang United's 26th consecutive season in the Singapore Premier League.
+The 2023 season was Hougang United's 26th consecutive season in the Singapore Premier League.
 After finishing third in the 2021 Singapore Premier League, Hougang qualified for the 2023–24 AFC Cup.

 The women team played in the Women Premier league.

 Review

 After winning the 2022 Singapore Cup, Hougang was thought to be a contender for the SPL champion.

-On 6 April 2023, Hougang lost to Tanjong Pagar United FC 1-2 and was second bottom of the SPL table with the same points as Young Lions but with a better goal difference.
+On 6 April 2023, Hougang lost to Tanjong Pagar United FC 1–2 and was second bottom of the SPL table with the same points as Young Lions but with a better goal difference.

 On 17 April, head of youth, Marko Kraljević replaced head coach Firdaus Kassim as interim head coach after the club failed to win any matches since they won the opening match in the 2023 Singapore Premier League season.
 Firdaus took over Kraljević's position as head of youth.